-These analyses are conducted on a continual basis, reflecting specific new customer needs as they are introduced, but also readjusting as the needs of Transmission Customers and replaced three existing PJM-related reliability councils (ECAR, MAAC and MAIN) on January 1, 2006.
+These analyses are conducted on a continual basis, reflecting specific new customer needs as they are introduced, but also readjusting as the needs of Transmission Customers and Developers change.
+One such RTEP baseline regional plan will be developed and approved each year.